 Anatomically speaking, it’s the cylinder-shaped neck of tissue that connects the vagina and uterus.

-It’s located at the lowest part of uterus and is composed primarily of fibro-muscular tissue with two portions: the ectocervix, which can be seen during a gynecological exam that has an opening in the center known as the external os, that allows passage between the uterus and the vagina, and the endocervix, or endocervical canal that is a tunnel through the cervix from the external os into the uterus.
+It’s located at the lowest part of uterus and is composed mainly of muscular tissue with two portions: the ectocervix, which can be seen during a gynecological exam.
+This has an opening in the center known as the 'external os', that acts as the 'door' - or a passage - between the uterus and the vagina.
+The other part is the endocervix, which is basically a tunnel through from the external os into the uterus.
+The diagram below will helpfully be helpful for those who're visual learners like us!

-Your cervix is pretty much the connection between the outside world and your reproductive organs — one that plays a role in both pregnancy and childbirth.
+Your cervix is pretty the connection between the outside world and your reproductive organs — and therefore the cervix plays a role in both pregnancy and childbirth.

 Depending on where you are at in your menstrual cycle, the cervix produces mucus that either prevents or promotes pregnancy.
-It also opens and closes to let sperm in during and just after intercourse.
+It's 'door', the 'external os' we spoke of earlier, opens and closes to let sperm in during and just after intercourse.
 When you are menstruating, your cervix opens a small amount to allow the passage of menstrual flow.
 During childbirth, the cervix dilates widely to allow the passage of life.
 Should you become pregnant, your cervix will create a mucus plug that acts as an extra level of defense against various germs and pathogens from the outside world.

 All of which is to say that the cervix is an important (and cool if you ask us!) part of the body.